intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/orca-data.md

 ```
 collect()
 ```
 This method returns a list that contains all of the elements in this XShards.

-To get the more examples on orca data API, you can refert to [Example](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/orca/data)
+This API works on both SparkXShards and RayXshards.

-#### **Repartition XShards**
+#### **Repartition SparkXShards**

-You can repartition XShards to different number of partitions.
+You can repartition SparkXShards to different number of partitions.
 ```
 repartition(num_partitions)
 ```